msupply-foundation/conforma-server/documentation/Database-Schema-Template.md

 ### template elements

-Elements in the application template always are part of a section, therefor it stores the `section_id` instead of the `template_id`.
+Elements in the application template always are part of a section, therefore it stores the `section_id` instead of the `template_id`.

 The `code` is unique for each element in the same **template**.
 This code will be auto-generated, but we would allow the Admin user to change if needed.